 Mr. Mitchell has authored or co-authored over 20 technical publications, including technical reports for EPRI, NMAC, the U.S. NRC, U.S. Air Force, and NASA.
 He holds a B.S. degree in Mechanical Engineering from the University of Tennessee.

 As Software Development Manager at AMS, Mr. Morton is responsible for all software development activities for the company.
 He leads AMS’ Software Development Department, supervising an extensive team of engineers, developers, and support personnel.
 Since joining AMS in 1995 and quickly advancing to manager of software development in 1998, Mr. Morton has directed many of AMS’ technical activities in the area of instrument performance monitoring and online diagnostics.

 He has been instrumental in the innovation of several technologies at AMS that have led to several patents, journal articles, magazine articles, technical reports, and national publications.
 He has been the principal investigator for several DOE projects including, “Advanced Techniques for On-Line Condition Monitoring and Diagnostics of Digital Rod Position Indication Systems for Existing and Next Generation Nuclear Power Plants” and “Quantitative Methods for Reliability and Fault Tolerance Testing of Digital Instrumentation and Control”.

-Mr. Morton has a B.S. degree in Computer Science and a M.S. degree in Electrical Engineering from Tennessee Technological University.
+Mr. Morton has a B.S. degree in Computer Science, a B.S. degree in Electrical Engineering, and a M.S. degree in Electrical Engineering from Tennessee Technological University.